By Jason Snell

 Which Kindle should you buy?

 I do most of my reading on a Kindle.
 I’ve described my love of the device here before.
-I’ve also reviewed the Kindle Voyage and the Kindle Oasis on Six Colors.
-But I’m frequently asked which Kindle model is the right one to buy, and I realized that I’ve never spelled out all my reasons in one place.
+I’ve also reviewed the Kindle Voyage and the first-generation Kindle Oasis on Six Colors.
+But I’m frequently asked which Kindle model is the right one to buy, so here are all my reasons in one convenient place.

 Compare for yourself